-Print and cut out the template, trace onto cardboard, and cut out the inner and outer molds.
+Print and cut out the template , trace onto cardboard, and cut out the inner and outer molds for the number of concrete planters you plan to make.
 The template for the outer mold on page 2 is larger than 8.5″x11″, so rotate it when you trace to complete the shape.
 Score, fold and tape each mold with scotch tape or masking tape.
 Fold 3/8″ wide strips of cardboard into triangular shapes and glue them to the inside bottom of the outer molds.
 These will function as drain holes and openings for hanging later.

 Screen those really big chunks of aggregates out of the Quikrete 3000lb mix- a plastic nursery pot works great, and leave some small aggregates for strength.
 Mix the concrete following the proportions recommended on the bag, using the screened concrete as if it is the original mix.
 Wear dust mask and gloves when working with concrete.

-A few tips on maintenance: each week take these planters out and water them thoroughly, let them get some sun and fresh air.
+A few tips on maintenance: each week take these concrete planters out and water them thoroughly, let them get some sun and fresh air.
 The best way is to make twice as many and rotate them so they get to spend half the time outdoors or by a sunny window.
-Thank you for visiting!
-I am going on a 10 day trip, and will be back to post more in the week of May 19th.
-Have a creative week!

 If you love the idea of DIY creative wall decor, please check out a couple of other projects here-